prb28/vscode-amiga-assembly/README.md

 ### Run and Debug with FS-UAE or WinUAE
 ![Debug](images/debug.gif)

-## New in 1.2
+## New in 1.4
-- Memory read/write/readwrite watch breakpoint on WinUAE [wiki details](https://github.com/prb28/vscode-amiga-assembly/wiki/Debugging-emulator#add-a-memory-watch-breakpoint-on-winuae)
-- Completion, outline, documentation improvements by *grahambates*
+- Fix binaries download issues
+- Use of default vscode disassembly view non source debugging
-- Add documentation for compiler directives
+- Add vscode hex editor for memory editing
-- Extension compressed with webpack (faster loading time)
 - Bug fixes

 ## Breaking change 1.0!